polymode/polymode/readme.md

 two main ways to activate an emacs mode:

    1. _By registering a file extension_ by adding the to `auto-mode-alist`.
-Have a look at [polymode-configuration.el](polymode-configuration.el) and pick the once you are using.
-Example are:
+Have a look at [polymode-configuration.el](polymode-configuration.el) for more examples.

     ```lisp
     ;;; MARKDOWN